nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 3.3.1 Pagination

-All page breaks occurring in the source copy are required to be indicated with one of the following elements unless stated otherwise by SPSM:
+All page breaks occurring in the source copy are required to be indicated with one of the following elements unless stated otherwise by the Ordering Agency:

 - Inline: `<span epub:type="pagebreak" role="doc-pagebreak">`
 - Other: `<div epub:type="pagebreak" role="doc-pagebreak">`